edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 > The `_isRunningOnCI` variable used on the `playwright.config.ts` changes the value of some options when tests running on CI.
 To set the `_isRunningOnCI` variable to `true` you must set the environment variable `CI` to `true` before running the tests.
 For more information regarding using Playwright on a CI environment see [Playwright docs on Continuous Integration](https://playwright.dev/docs/ci).
 >

+Furthermore, we have created:
+- a [playwright.monocart-reporter.ts](/demos/code-coverage-with-monocart-reporter/playwright.monocart-reporter.ts) file: where we define the `monocart-reporter` configuration.
+- a [playwright.cli-options.ts](/demos/code-coverage-with-monocart-reporter/playwright.cli-options.ts) file: to represent Playwright CLI options we care about.
+- a [playwright.env-vars.ts](/demos/code-coverage-with-monocart-reporter/playwright.env-vars.ts) file: to represent environment variables we care about.

+> [!NOTE]
+>
+> You don't have to create the `playwright.monocart-reporter.ts`, the `playwright.cli-options.ts` or the `playwright.env-vars.ts` file.
+You can have all of this on the `playwright.config.ts`.
+Code structure is up to you.
+>

 > [!NOTE]
 >
 > Depending on your `playwright.config.ts`, make sure you update your `.gitignore` to exclude any directory used by test results, report results, etc. Scroll to the end of this demo's [.gitignore](/demos/code-coverage-with-monocart-reporter/.gitignore) to see an example.